A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Substate Perturbation Lemma

 \section{Substate Perturbation Lemma}

 To prove the Substate Perturbation Lemma, we use the following result due to \cite{ABJT18}.
 This result is stated in terms of $\sfI_{\max}$ for general states in \cite{ABJT18}, where some of the states involved are optimized over.
-However, for the purposes of the proof this does not matter, so we state in the form below.
-Our proof of the Substate Perturbation Lemma is also heavily inspired by their proof of this result. \begin{fact}[\cite{ABJT18}, Theorem 2] Suppose there are states $\sigma_{XB}, \sigma'_{XB}$ and $\psi_X$ satisfying $\Delta(\sigma_{XB}, \sigma'_{XB}) \leq \eps$ and
+Moreover, the distance between $\sigma'_{XB}$ and $\sigma_{XB}$ is considered, rather than just the distance between $\sigma'_B$ and $\sigma_B$.
+However, for the purposes of the proof the optimal state does not matter, and only the distance between $\sigma'_B$ and $\sigma_B$ is relevant; so we state in the form below.
+Our proof of the Substate Perturbation Lemma is also heavily inspired by their proof of this result. \begin{fact}[\cite{ABJT18}, Theorem 2] Suppose there are states $\sigma'_{XB}, \sigma_B$ and $\psi_X$ satisfying $\Delta(\sigma_{B}, \sigma'_{B}) \leq \eps$ and

-Then for any $\delta >0$, there exists a state $\sigma''_{XB}$ satisfying $\Delta(\sigma_{XB}, \sigma''_{XB}) \leq 2\eps+\delta$, $\sigma''_B = \sigma_B$, and
+Then for any $\delta >0$, there exists a state $\sigma''_{XB}$ satisfying $\Delta(\sigma'_{XB}, \sigma''_{XB}) \leq \eps+\delta$, $\sigma''_B = \sigma_B$, and

 \end{fact}